How to Find Commercial Real Estate Loan Options

 We all know that the CRE lending marketplace is changing.
-New bank regulations have traditional lenders on edge and hesitant to provide financing.
+New bank regulations have traditional lenders on edge and hesitant to provide commercial financing.
 However, you can’t expect the market to stop, so what does that mean for borrowers?
 Look for alternative options.

 Many non-traditional lenders are getting in the game as they have the capital to provide financing but are not bound to as many regulatory restrictions.
 This gives CRE borrowers more flexibility in their investments and offers them the freedom to pursue opportunities.